n3rdkeller/n3twork/server/README.md

 In this example user **1** added user **2** and user **2** added user **1**.
 User **3** only added user **1** but not the other way around; user **3** made a not yet accepted friend request to user **1**.

 ### Groups
 The tables used for this feature are `Groups` and `Members`. `Groups` contains a name of the group and a description, while `Members` connects users to a group.
-The date a user joined a group is also automatically saved.
+The date a user joined a group is automatically saved.

 ### Posts
-Three tables where needed for this feature: `Posts`, `Comments` and `Votes`.
-It also has a relation to `Groups`
+Three tables were needed for this feature: `Posts`, `Comments` and `Votes`.
+It also has a relation to `Groups`, because users can decide if they want to post in a group or on their profile.
+To support this, there are too columns with foreign keys: `ownerID` and `authorID`. `ownerID` represents the group, which "ownes" the post.
+The id is 0 if the post is on a profile; otherwise, the post is part of a group.
+The `authorID` is the id of the user, who wrote the post.
+The date of a post is automatically saved.

+#### Comments
+The `Comments` table is essentialy a second `Posts` table with the difference, that the "owner" is now a post through `postID`,but the date of a comment is automatically saved and doesn't have to be set.

+#### Votes
+`Votes` is like the `Comments` table without the `content` column and `authorID` is renamed `voterID`

+### Conversations
+For the messaging feature 3 tables are used:

+- `Messages` to save every individual message
+- `Receivers` for participants of a conversation
+- `Conversations` to tie everything together; this table consists just of an id and an optional name for a conversation

+#### Messages
+Messages consist of a link to the conversation they're a part of, a sender and the content.
+The date the message was send is saved automatically.

+#### Receivers
+This table saves all participants of a conersation and their status within the conversation. `lastreadID` is the id of the last read message and 0, if there are no messages in the conversation.
+The flag `deleted` is 1, if the user has marked a conversation as archived and doesn't want to see it until new messages arrive.
+It is set to 0 by the backend, if someone writes a new message in this conversation.

 ## n3twork API Quick Reference
 - [POST /login](#login)